Murder of Mollie Tibbetts: Legal proceedings

 On August 22, 2018, Rivera was charged with first-degree murder.
 The judge raised his bond from $1 million to $5 million when the prosecutor noted him as a flight risk.
 On August 24, Rivera changed his legal counsel.
 Chad and Jennifer Frese, a now-divorced couple who worked for the same law firm, were privately retained by Rivera's relatives to represent him.
 On September 19, Rivera pleaded not guilty.
 On May 17, 2021, Rivera's criminal trial began, after many delays due to other court proceedings and to the ongoing COVID-19 pandemic.
 On May 28, 2021, Rivera was found guilty of first degree murder.
 The judge ordered him to be held without bond.
 Rivera faced a mandatory sentence of life imprisonment without parole.
 The state of Iowa has no death penalty.
 On August 30, 2021, Rivera was sentenced to life in prison without parole.

-As of May 8, 2025, Iowa records show that Rivera is incarcerated at the Iowa State Penitentiary (ISP) at Fort Madison, Iowa.
+As of August 18, 2026, Iowa records show that Rivera is incarcerated at the Anamosa State Penitentiary in Anamosa, Iowa.

 Reactions

 Memorials and tributes

 Tibbetts' younger brother and his football team memorialized her by printing her initials on the team jerseys.
 Some runners used the hashtag #MilesforMollie to highlight harassment and safety issues experienced by women who run, since she had been attacked while running.
 Her friends started an online group that gained attention on social media called "The Mollie Movement", which encourages people to be kind to each other in her honor.
 During her funeral, her family called for mourners to remember her passion for life and desire to help others, by "celebrating something wonderful", such as her father highlighting the marriage of Blake and Allie Jack, who had been married the day previous.
-Mollie would have been maid of honor at their wedding.
+Tibbetts would have been maid of honor at their wedding.